debianmaster/meetup-beyond-velero-k8s-backup-and-restores/README.md

 ## Simulate disaster
 ```
-k delete all,pvc --all -n default
+k delete all,pvc,ing --all -n default
 ```